 Family child care is a grassroots movement based in local communities.
-Instead of spending time in faceless buildings on the other end of town, family child care is usually neighborhood-based.
-It’s close and convenient, decreasing commute times and building tighter knit communities.
+Family child care is usually neighborhood-based, but you might also find many great family child care options close to your office if that works best for your family.
+It can be close and convenient, decrease commute times and building tighter knit communities.,

 Lastly, the cost of sending your child to a family child care program is often on par with other care options, such as child care centers or preschools.